davisnando/ticketswap_bot/README.md

 # Ticketswap bot

 Code in this repository is outdated and doesn't work anymore.
+Because of high request i've created a new bot that you can buy Please send a mail to nandodavis@gmail.com
 # How does the new bot works?

 ## When ticket found